xrd/ng-rails-csrf/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install ng-rails-csrf

 In your module definition, include the "ng-rails-csrf" module

     var module = angular.module( 'mySpecialModule', [ 'ngResource', 'ng-rails-csrf' ] ).